crcn/browsertap/README.md

 - window chrome resizes to users browser (seamless).
 - multiple users can be connected to the same computer.
 Some to the given session.
 - Send audio back as well
+- zoom in / out of the opperating system - similar to vmware

 also see http://mwinapi.sourceforge.net/